Admin |

 What was your experience of learning with Real Training?

 The online platform was easy to use and the readings and videos were relevant to my work, thus the experience of learning was pleasant and interesting yet very rigorous.
-The amount of work to be done was vast but manageable once one gets organized.
+The amount of work to be done was not insignificant, but manageable once you get organised.

 How have the courses helped make an impact at school?

-I have used the skills of administering standardized tests and writing reports for external exam boards from the CPT3A course and the students have thus benefitted from exam access accommodations.
+I have used the skills of administering standardised tests and writing reports for external exam boards from the CPT3A course and more students have benefitted from exam access accommodations.

-I have utilized the knowledge and skills from the NASENCO course for my role as the Learning Support Case Manager of grade 11 and 12 and as the untitled team leader of our Learning Support department in the high school and work very closely with the Student Support Services Coordinator of the school as well as the grade level leaders who manage the Response to Intervention framework.
+I have utilized the knowledge and skills from the NASENCO course for my role as the Learning Support Case Manager for grade 11 and 12 and as the untitled team leader of our Learning Support department.
+It’s improved the way I work with the Student Support Services Coordinator of the school as well as the grade level leaders who manage the Response to Intervention framework.

 The Social, Emotional Learning course was a great learning experience and the knowledge gained has enhanced my skills as a teacher and advisor.
 It has been particularly useful in these unusual times of COVID-19 when we went virtual.